 - The crew attaches the uphaul and downhaul, and clips the inboard end of the spinnaker pole onto the mast bracket.

 - The helmsman then cleats the halyard, controlling the sheet and guy as the crew sets the pole.

 - The crew slips the guy under the reaching hook, or adjusts the twinning line, then trims and cleats the guy.

-- First the crew frees the halyard and cleats the guy with the clew clear the forestay then removes the spinnaker from the pouch, holding securely.
+- First the crew frees the halyard and cleats the guy with the clew clear the forestay then removes the spinnaker from the launching bag, holding securely.